LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 *project-specific*, flag values) and :ref:`predicates_logtalk_load_1` or :ref:`predicates_logtalk_load_2` (for loading project files), wrapped inside a Prolog ``initialization/1`` directive for portability.
-For instance, if your code is split in three source files named ``source1.lgt``, ``source2.lgt``, and ``source3.lgt``, then the contents of your loader file could be:
+For instance, if your code is split into three source files named ``source1.lgt``, ``source2.lgt``, and ``source3.lgt``, then the contents of your loader file could be: